 And that’s a wrap.
 You’re ready to serve your pressure cooker pulled chicken over some rice with sesame seeds, scallions, and a fresh hit of lime juice.
 You could also save some carbs with something like cilantro lime cauliflower rice or the cilantro lime Right Rice I used in my ground chicken and rice enchiladas.

-Side note: If you’re familiar with recipes like my pressure cooker pork tenderloin carnitas or bbq pulled pork tenderloin, you know I like to use the Ninja Foodi’s broil function to create crispy edges after adding the shredded meat back to the sauce.
+Side note: If you’re familiar with recipes like my pressure cooker pork tenderloin carnitas, shredded Mexican chicken thighs, or bbq pulled pork tenderloin, you know I like to use the Ninja Foodi’s broil function to create crispy edges after adding the shredded meat back to the sauce.
 I didn’t use it for this spicy coconut pulled chicken, but I’d respect you for trying it.